 I did not start trading Forex because we needed the money.
 I started trading because I wanted a new hobby.
 Something interesting, that would give me occupational satisfaction, with the chance of it bringing in some extra income.

 However, the more I traded, the better at it I became.
+I expanded my horizons into cryptocurrency where I keep up with market intelligence and trade on the bitcoin loophole app.
 I started to earn enough to consistently increase our disposable income.
 We could afford to go out more often, and even plan more lavish holidays.

 And eventually, I started earning enough to rival my husband’s salary.
 For once, he did not have to carry the financial burden of the family.
 With two incomes in the household, and our children beginning to earn their own livings, we suddenly had more money available than ever before.